Scaless/enumbra/README.md

 # Generators

 ## C++
 Generated C++ code requires a minimum of C++17.
 Additional features are conditionally enabled up to C++23.

-Currently, enumbra's generated headers require ONE C++ standard library header: `<cstdint>`
+At the moment, generated headers **do not include any standard library headers** and are completely standalone!
+Features are implemented completely with the C++ core language.

-Generated headers are self-sufficient, just drop them into your project and include them.
-There are no master headers or include order issues to worry about.

-Including headers generated with incompatible versions of enumbra will throw compiler warnings.
+There are no master headers or include order issues to worry about, however including headers generated with incompatible versions of enumbra will issue compiler warnings.

 ### Examples